Mohamed-SenaryLabs/sentient/docs/Sentient_PRD_v3.md

 6.  **The Trainer (Optional, Non‑Home):** `[Mechanism: LLM]`
     *   *Role:* Generates specific training suggestions and programming helpers grounded to the Exercise Taxonomy.
     *   *Constraint:** Trainer outputs must be constrained by Tier‑1 directive/constraints and must not override them.

+#### 3.5.1 Trainer Agent (Workout Suggestion) — PRD Spec

+**Purpose:** Provide high‑quality, constraint‑aware workout suggestions when the Operator asks for help (or via the `WORKOUT_SUGGEST` Smart Card), without changing the deterministic plan.

+**Non‑negotiables (ship gate):**
+- Trainer may propose **only** sessions that fit the current Tier‑1 `DIRECTIVE` + constraints.
+- Trainer may not change or reinterpret the `DIRECTIVE`.
+- Trainer may not present medical advice, injury diagnosis, or coercive motivation.
+- Output must be short, actionable, and plain language.

+**Inputs (required):**
+- `DIRECTIVE` (category + stimulus)
+- Constraints (`allow_impact`, optional HR cap, required equipment)
+- Recent workout log summaries (3–7 most recent)
+- Optional: today’s state label (for tone only; not for overriding constraints)

+**Output contract (required):**
+- JSON fields: `title`, `summary`, optional `why`, optional `duration`, optional `intensity` (see §3.3.2.3.A)
+- No additional text outside JSON when called by the system.

+**Persistence rules (required):**
+- Store the generated suggestion payload and the Operator action (`ADDED` | `SAVED` | `DISMISSED`) for audit and rate limiting.
+- Default rate: ≤ 1 suggestion/day unless the Operator explicitly requests another.

+**Acceptance criteria:**
+1. Trainer suggestions always respect `allow_impact` and HR cap constraints.
+2. Suggestion is specific enough to be executed (a named session pattern or clear structure).
+3. Suggestion never uses forbidden framing (“protocol”, “execute”, coercive tone).
+4. Suggestion can be accepted and stored without affecting Tier‑1 decisions.

+#### 3.5.2 Goals Intake (Operator Preferences) — PRD Spec

+**Purpose:** Capture operator goals as a durable preference object to tune future weighting and personalization, without requiring a long onboarding flow.

+**Non‑negotiables (ship gate):**
+- Goals are optional, editable, and non‑moralizing.
+- Goals must not be treated as medical guidance.
+- Goals may influence personalization only via deterministic mapping (future); they cannot override safety constraints.

+**Inputs/UX:**
+- Default: quick intake (≤ 30s) per §3.3.2.4.B
+- Optional: micro‑chat for refinement; must produce the same `OPERATOR_GOALS` object (§3.3.2.4.A)

+**Persistence + refresh:**
+- Persist `OPERATOR_GOALS` with `updated_at`.
+- Re-surface Goals card when stale (30 days) or when Operator initiates.

 ### 3.6 Dynamic Profiling Engine (Archetype Detection)
 **Concept:** The system does not rely on static "User Personas."
 Instead, it employs **Continuous Pattern Recognition** to construct a fluid Operator Profile.
 This ensures applicability across the entire human spectrum—from "Post-Partum Rehabilitation" to "Ultra-Endurance Competition."